devouring-blade/Deep_Learning/2. techniques for improving ANN performance/2.1 optimizers/2.1.2 Adagrad, RMSprop, adadelta/README.md

 <img width="1779" height="337" alt="{76CC00DD-3F63-44EF-A05D-03FBCB4E7E7E}" src="https://github.com/user-attachments/assets/7376befb-eb35-433c-9af1-9fa0c013413b" />

-n fact, this is essentially the same as the RMSProp optimizer mentioned above.
+In fact, this is essentially the same as the RMSProp optimizer mentioned above.
 It was not published in a paper, but was proposed by Geoffrey Hinton in his Coursera lecture.
 Perhaps the author of the paper was thinking the same at that time.